Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Some Classical and Quantum Aspects of Solar System Dynamics

-Being guided by the Table 1 we shall assume that planets do not interact since they move along geodesics as discussed in Section III.
+Being guided by the Table 1 we shall assume that planets do not interact since they move along geodesics as discussed in Sections 3 and 4.
 In the case of atomic mechanics it was clear from the beginning that such an approximation should sooner or later fail.
 The nonexisting electroneutrality in the sky \ provides strong hint that the T-B law must be of very limited use since the number of discrete levels \ for gravitating systems should be \textsl{always finite}.
 Otherwise, we would observe the countable infinity of satellites around \ Sun or of any of heavy planets.
-This is \ not observed and is physically incorrect.
-It is wrong because such a system would tend to capture all matter in the Universe.
-The same applies to the photon sphere discussed in Section III.
+This is \ not observed and therefore is physically incorrect.
+It is incorrect because such a system would tend to capture all matter in the Universe.
+The same applies to the photon sphere discussed in Section 3.
 In it we noticed that classically this orbit (sphere) is unstable.
-If such a sphere would be stable quantum mechanically, this would cause the black hole to grow in mass indefinitely since it would accumulate incoming photons with wavelengths lesser than 6$\pi M$ if conditions for capture are right. \ Whether or not such accumulation is possible now can be investigated in laboratory conditions with potential practical applications as discussed already.
+If such a sphere would be stable quantum mechanically, this would cause the black hole to grow in mass indefinitely since it would accumulate incoming photons with the wavelengths lesser than 6$\pi M$ if conditions for capture are right. \ Whether or not such accumulation is actually possible now can be investigated in laboratory conditions as discussed already.

-In the literature one can find many attempts at quantization of Solar System using standard prescriptions of quantum mechanics.\ Many of these papers are listed in [14].
-Since this work is not a review, we do not provide references to papers whose results do not affect ours.
-Blind uses of standard rules of quantum mechanics \ for quantization of Solar System\ dynamics do not contain any provisions \ for finite number\textsl{ }of\textsl{ }energy levels/orbits for gravitating systems\textsl{. }To facilitate matters in the present case, we would like to make several additional observations.